Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB359', 'How to Install the Chrome and Firefox Extensions Offline')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB359.aspx">KB359</a> How to Install the Chrome and Firefox Extensions Offline

-By default,  when you want to use Rapise to record and playback web tests using either Chrome or Firerfox, you simply go to the appropriate web browser "store" and install the extension directly from the store.
+By default,В  when you want to use Rapise to record and playback web tests using either Chrome or Firerfox, you simply go to the appropriate web browser "store" and install the extension directly from the store.
 However sometimes you are testing web applications on a machine with no Internet Connectivity.

 ### <a onclick="return RegisterKbClick('KB358', 'Hot to disable "Chrome is being controlled by automated test software" message')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB358.aspx">KB358</a> Hot to disable "Chrome is being controlled by automated test software" message